-- Bourbon Street – Right in the heart of the French Quarter, Bourbon Street is a historic 13 blocks famous for its bars.
+- Bourbon Street – Right in the heart of the French Quarter, Bourbon Street is a historic 13 blocks famous for its bars and nightlife.
 The street is packed full of amazing historic venues with interesting stories.
 Just take a stroll down Bourbon Street and you’ll experience some of the best food, drinks, and live jazz music ever.

 - St. Louis Cathedral – The St. Louis Cathedral is one of New Orlean’s most notable landmarks.
-The three steeples tower over the city.
-The church has a rich history and it’s absolutely beautiful.
+Its three steeples tower over the city and surrounding streets with a unique beauty.
 You can tour the church and the convent museum close by.
 There’s even a gift shop to grab a little souvenir.

 - Ghost City Tours – There are so many different companies to choose from, but we had to pick one.
-New Orleans offers a ton of Ghost Tours all over the city.
-You’re guided through famous parts of the city while your tour guide shares some frightening tidbits about the historic sites.
+You’re guided through historic parts of the city while your tour guide shares some frightening tidbits about the historic sites.
 It’s a fun, and scary, time.

 Need some good comfort food while you’re on assignment?
 The Red Dog Diner has you covered.
-All their food is made from scratch and you can definitely taste it.
-They describe their food as “Fine Comfort Food”.
-You’ll definitely have to stop in and check their indoor and outdoor bar areas.
+All their food is made from scratch and you can definitely tell.
+They describe their food as “Fine Comfort Food.”
+Stop in and check their indoor and outdoor bar areas.
 They have some great online reviews!

 “Delicious!
-The salmon sliders were so delicious cooked just perfectly and accompanied with a tangy chutney and refreshing spices.
+The salmon sliders were cooked just perfectly and accompanied with a tangy chutney and refreshing spices.
 The macaroni cheese and chicken were very creamy and rich!
 The shoestring fries made a nice change from usual fries.
 Staff was friendly and helpful.
 We got a table straight away.
-Would definitely recommend the food was perfect!”
+Would definitely recommend the food was perfect!” -Rhianna M

 You can’t go to New Orleans without stopping at Cafe Du Monde .
-Grab a coffee and a beignet.
-It’s open 24/7 so after a long shift, this is the place to be.
+Grab a coffee and a beignet, which is a famous French pastry sprinkled with powdered sugar.
+The cafe is open 24/7 so after a long shift, this is the place to be.
 People come from all over to get a taste.
-Celebrities stop in, it’s that good.

 We asked what our travelers thought of New Orleans overall and this is what they had to share!